 4. “I owe you one.”

-- Explanation & Nuance: This common, informal phrase builds a sense of reciprocity and teamwork.
-It acknowledges their help while casually promising that you’ll be there to return the favor in the future.
+- Explanation & Nuance: This informal phrase builds a sense of reciprocity and teamwork.
+It acknowledges their help while casually promising you’ll return the favor.

-- When to Use?
-In a friendly, collaborative environment with peers or work friends for small favors.
+- When to Use: In a friendly, collaborative environment with peers for small favors.

 - Tone: Casual, Friendly, Reciprocal.